 Disclaimer: Epilogue does not provide legal or professional advice, such as accounting or tax advice.

-An Overview of Epilogue
+An overview of Epilogue

 Founded by two former estate planning lawyers, Epilogue online wills aims to make will creation accessible and achievable to every Canadian.
-The process can take place anywhere there is internet connectivity since it is done online rather than in person.
-Get started with Epilogue at a discounted price using code CREDITPICKS20.
-This code gives you $20 off your first order.
+The process can occur anywhere there is internet connectivity since it is done online rather than in person.

-The Cost of an Epilogue Online Will in Canada
+The cost of an Epilogue online will in Canada

 The best thing about creating an online will with Epilogue is that you have a digital or printed copy at a fraction of the cost of an attorney.
 The platform provides a simple, affordable way to develop and memorialize a legal estate plan.